-If you or someone you know (student, faculty, or staff) has experienced gender discrimination, sexual harassment, or sexual violence, the university can offer assistance, support, and resources:
+If you or someone you know (student, faculty, or staff) has experienced discrimination based on sex, gender, or sexual orientation, or sexual harassment, sexual or dating violence or stalking, or discrimination based on race, color, national origin, religion, age, disability, or other protected class or protected activity, the university can offer assistance, support, and resources.

 You can submit an anonymous report online (non-confidential) via Maxient.
 Anonymous reports are intended to make the university aware of harassment, discrimination, and/or misconduct without identifying information on who submitted the report.
 The university is committed to honoring the wishes of reports who choose to remain anonymous while pursuing steps to address the harassment, discrimination, and/or misconduct.
 However, in certain cases where anonymous reports contain information about significant threats to the health and safety of an individual or the campus community, the University may take steps to attempt to identify the source of the report.
 This may include reports of use of weapons, threats of violence or property damage, intentionally false reports or the intention to harm self or others.

 If you wish to report anonymously, DO NOT enter your name, contact information, or other identifying information in the Maxient form.